j9smith/alchemy-lab/README.md

 - Configuration-driven experiment management
 - Structured training harness with clear separation from model primitives
 - Support for distributed training (DDP)
-- Explicit pathway from research experimentation to deployment runtime

 ## Repository Structure
 Alchemy Lab is organised as a monorepo with three pillars: